Daniel Boone: Commemoration and portrayals

 Many places in the United States are named for Boone, including the Daniel Boone National Forest in Kentucky and the Sheltowee Trace Trail in Tennessee.
 His name has long been synonymous with the American outdoors.
-The Boone and Crockett Club is a conservationist organization founded by Theodore Roosevelt in 1887, and the Sons of Daniel Boone was the precursor of the Boy Scouts of America.
+The Boone and Crockett Club is a conservationist organization founded by Theodore Roosevelt in 1887, and the Sons of Daniel Boone was a precursor of the Boy Scouts of America.
 A half-dollar coin was minted in 1934 to mark the bicentennial of Boone's birth; a commemorative stamp was issued in 1968.
 In 1961, the US Navy ordered ten ballistic missile submarines to be made at the Mare Island Naval Shipyard.
 One would be named the USS Daniel Boone (SSBN-629), commissioning on April 23, 1964, and remaining in service until decommissioning in 1994.
 The submarine's motto "New Trails to Blaze" was an homage to Boone's life and his legacy of exploration on the frontier.

 Boone's adventures, real and mythical, formed the basis of the archetypal hero of the American West, popular in 19th-century novels and 20th-century films.
 The main character of James Fenimore Cooper's Leatherstocking Tales, the first of which was published in 1823, bore striking similarities to Boone; even his name, Nathaniel Bumppo, echoed Daniel Boone's name.
 As mentioned above, The Last of the Mohicans (1826), Cooper's second Leatherstocking novel, features a fictionalized version of Boone's rescue of his daughter.
 After Cooper, other writers developed the Western hero, an iconic figure which began as a variation of Daniel Boone.